Peter Nixon

-Nixon is the earliest elected Country MP still alive, and along with Ian Sinclair he is one of the last two surviving ministers who served under Holt and McEwen, as well as in the First Gorton and First Fraser Ministry.

 Early life

+Nixon was born on 22 March 1928 in Orbost, Victoria.
+He grew up on a farming property outside Orbost.
+During the Black Friday bushfires of 1939 he and his family had to seek shelter in the Snowy River.

-Nixon grew up on a farming property outside Orbost, Victoria.
-He was educated at Wesley College, Melbourne.
-At the age of 18 he sustained a severe injury to his left hip while playing Australian rules football, requiring him to spend eight months in hospital.
+Nixon attended Wesley College, Melbourne.
+At the age of 18, he sustained a severe injury to his left hip while playing Australian rules football, requiring him to spend eight months in hospital.
 He passed the time by reading and playing chess.
 Following his recovery Nixon took up farming, the fourth generation of his family to farm in Gippsland.
 He had a 500 acre property named Macclesfield, where he grew seed beans and maize.
 He later switched to mixed farming, growing lucerne and keeping dairy cattle.
-In 1952 he married Jacqueline "Sally" Dahlsen, with whom he had three children.